 Why would the fact that everybody accepts it in the future mean that we should accept it now?
 People are then shamed by the idea that their descendants will be ashamed of them, although it is not clear why it should.
 This is based on a historicist logic of progress in civil rights and on the idea that public opinion has a great deal of moral authority.
 This type of thinking justifies itself by saying there has been an arc of indisputable progress in the past 150 years or so.
 First, the end of slavery, then women’s enfranchisement, then the end of racial enfranchisement and the start of universal enfranchisement, then the end of segregation, then second-wave feminism, and now the new thing is gay marriage (although I don’t believe the last two are good developments).
 The pattern that is noticed is that these changes are first opposed and then universally accepted as obvious, but the locus of moral authority is wrongly identified as the public opinion which eventually accepts them.
 This type of thinking takes it as a moral and metaphysical vindication that everybody eventually accepts a particular belief as true.
 But what causes everybody to believe something is influenced by many factors, most of which has nothing to do with the truth of the matter or its morality.
 In particular, it has much more to do with power, PR, spin and advertising, and the competing of interests, than with morality and truth.
 We can also clearly see many times in history where what was generally accepted as self-evident was wrong.
 So why would modern civil rights ideology take the general acceptance of an opinion as a moral vindication?
 The thing that makes social changes right has nothing to do with how many people accept them and to argue from this is ultimately nihilistic, because it implies a social relativism in morality.

 So many things have been generally accepted which are not true.
-But this social relativism may retain its plausibility by adding a belief in historicist Progress because this explains why people had so many false beliefs in the past, because they were in the past.
-The present is by definition better than the past and the future will be better still.
-But more than just civil rights ideology, this idea that modern or new is automatically good, and traditional or old automatically bad, is found in almost every corner of our society.
+Historicist ideas of progress purport that the present is by definition better than the past and the future will be better still.
+But more than just civil rights ideology, this idea that the modern or new is automatically good, and traditional or old automatically bad, is found in almost every corner of our society.
 Even some of our colloquialisms make this assumption, like calling people “backward” when they adhere to old or traditional beliefs.
 It is impossible to escape it.
 The new gauge of moral truth is whether you accept whatever our descendants will treat as obvious, as though the unanimity of a particular opinion means that it has moral authority.
 The belief in Progress as historical destiny feels plausible because the West has been blessed by wonderful developments in the past two-hundred or so years, not just scientific and technological, but also political.
 Political systems have become more humane, there has been an explosion of technological advances and our scientific knowledge has grown a great deal.
 It is important for people to understand that the trend in the West in the past 200 hundred years is extremely rare in human history and there is certainly no guarantee that it will continue.
-In fact, it is probably going to end some time or another.

 The belief that human beings are basically good also clearly undergirds the worship of public opinion.
 If human beings are basically good, then the things they believe will generally be good, especially if they come to conclusions collectively.
 The worship of public opinion also creates a desperation to be generally accepted or believed by everyone, which I think one can see in LGBT activism and some feminist rhetoric.
 To people who come out of this ideological backdrop, bringing your case before the public is like pleading your case before God.